Brokerage Account vs. Mutual Fund

 Brokerage account vs. mutual fund Opening Minimums

 When first opening brokerage accounts, investors do not have an initial fee.
-However, with mutual funds, it is common to have an upfront cost in investment minimums.
-Depending on the broker used, the minimum can range greatly, from $50 to more than $5,000.
+However, with mutual funds, it is expected to have an upfront cost in investment minimums.
+Depending on the broker used, the minimum can range significantly from $50 to more than $5,000.

 Brokerage account vs. mutual fund Functionality

-This could be the most significant difference between the two types of accounts, and a critical deciding factor, how they function.
+This could be the most significant difference between the two types of accounts and a critical deciding factor in how they function.

-Brokerage accounts are accounts that hold investments made in a single, easy-to-manage location.
+Brokerage accounts hold investments in a single, easy-to-manage location.
 Meanwhile, a mutual fund is not an account but allows the investor to hold securities within another account.
-Securities within a mutual fund can be from a 401(k), IRA, brokerage account, variable annuity, even straight from a mutual fund company.
+Securities within a mutual fund can come from a 401(k), IRA, brokerage account, variable annuity, or even straight from a mutual fund company.

 Brokerage account vs. mutual fund Future Fees

 Depending on the approach used, the ongoing future fees may vary.
-For instance, brokerage account fees are mainly that of the trading cost, including commissions or transaction fees.
-When going through a broker, the commission rates are usually more than if the investor using a discounted broker.
+For instance, brokerage account fees are mainly related to trading costs, including commissions or transaction fees.
+When going through a broker, the commission rates are usually higher than if the investor uses a discounted broker.
 Meanwhile, additional fees are attached to mutual funds, including loads with a sales charge or no-load funding options without a sales charge.
 However, there will be an ongoing cost for every mutual fund as detailed within the fund’s expense ratio, usually averaging 1.00%.

 Final Thoughts

-When comparing the differences and similarities between mutual funds and brokerage accounts, it is easy to see how the two approaches are related but have two purposes and use.
+When comparing the differences and similarities between mutual funds and brokerage accounts, it is easy to see how the two approaches are related but have two purposes and uses.
 At the same time, the brokerage account is used for holding all the investments.
-Meanwhile, mutual funds are an investment on their own.
+Meanwhile, mutual funds are investments on their own.

-However, investors can hold mutual funds within his/her brokerage account for easy portfolio management.
+However, investors can hold mutual funds within their brokerage a account or for easy portfolio management.

 Do they want investment flexibility that allows for various security types?
-Opening a brokerage account may be the best approach to use.
-If minimums are not an issue, the best process is directly investing within a no-load, low-cost mutual fund company, such as Fidelity or Vanguard.
+Opening a brokerage account may be the best approach.
+If minimums are not an issue, the best process is directly investing in a no-load, low-cost mutual fund company, such as Fidelity or Vanguard.

 Fxigor